 Prior to joining Hyundai Motor Company, he worked at General Motors, Xerox PARC (Palo Alto Research Center), and several Silicon Valley startups where he has had roles in corporate investing, product management, and R&D. John has a BS degree in electrical engineering from Kettering University and an MS and PhD degrees in mechanical engineering from Stanford University.

 John volunteers on the advisory committee at the LA County Museum of Art’s (LACMA) Art+Technology program and as co-chair in the Consumer Technology Associations committee on Portable, Handheld, and In-vehicle Electronics (R6).
-John has numerous technical publications and has six patents and patents in the fields of robotics, artificial nose applications, and location based services.
+John has numerous technical publications and has six patents and patents pending in the fields of robotics, artificial nose technology, and location based services.